Young woman 'infatuated' with Columbine is found dead

 Pais' parents last saw her on Sunday and reported her missing to Florida authorities on Monday night, Surfside police said.

-Because of the threats, Columbine and more than 20 other schools outside Denver locked their doors for nearly three hours Tuesday afternoon, and some canceled evening activities or moved them inside.
+Authorities said her threats were not specific to any school.
+But Columbine and more than 20 other schools outside Denver reacted by locking their doors for nearly three hours Tuesday afternoon, and some canceled evening activities or moved them inside.

+Jefferson County school officials said events planned to mark the anniversary this weekend will go on as scheduled, including a ceremony at Columbine on Saturday.

 Adam Charni, a Miami Beach High School senior, said Pais dressed in black and kept mostly to herself.
 He said he was "baffled" to learn she was the person authorities in Colorado were searching for.